The Pharisees thought they knew better than Jesus Christ. What did He know about the greatest commandment that they didn’t?

 What is very interesting about the Pharisee’s question is that the Pharisee had evil intentions.
 He was not showing love in posing the question about the great commandment.
 He was trying to set a trap to have a reason to accuse Christ.

 But Jesus Christ did not fall into that trap.
 He answered the question in a way that no one could argue with.
-He demonstrated love toward God and neighbor in showing what the great commandment is.
+He demonstrated love toward God and love toward neighbor in showing what the great commandment is.

 For further study, read the article “Are the 10 Commandments Upheld in the New Testament?”